-Work Accident Claim UK Dog Attack: Do I have a work accident claim uk for compensation following an attack by a dangerous dog at the kennels where I work?
+Work Accident Claim UK Dog Attack: Do I have a work accident claim for compensation following an attack by a dangerous dog at the kennels where I work in the UK?

 1. Consider the responsibility of your employer for your work accident claim UK injury